Trump promoting rural development, attending football game

 Associated Press

-WASHINGTON (AP) - President Donald Trump is promoting his administration's plans to boost economic development in rural communities - and reserving a seat at college football's championship game.
+WASHINGTON (AP) - President Donald Trump is promoting his administration's plans to boost economic development in rural communities - and reserving a seat at the national college football championship game.

-Trump is set Monday to address the annual convention of the American Farm Bureau Federation in Nashville, Tennessee.
-After he unveils proposals to assist rural economies, the president will attend the Alabama-Georgia game in Atlanta Monday night.
+Trump is set Monday to become the first president in a quarter century to address the annual convention of the American Farm Bureau Federation.
+With the trip to Nashville, Tennessee, he will unveil a report the White House says will include proposals to stimulate a segment of the national economy that has lagged others.

-The White House says a central point in the report to the president on rural communities will be the importance of connectivity.
+Central to the report will be the assessment that the "provider for an equalization among rural America is connectivity; that high-speed internet should remain a high priority for the administration," said Ray Starling, the special assistant to the president for agriculture, trade and food assistance.
 The report calls for expediting federal permitting to allow for broadband internet expansion in rural areas and for making it easier for providers to place cell towers on federal lands.

-Trump is also expected to highlight how the tax overhaul will help farmers and small businesses.
+Starling said Trump will use the appearance to highlight the impact of the tax overhaul on farmers and small businesses.
+The president will also take credit for working to roll back the Obama administration's controversial interpretation of the Clean Water Act, which greatly expanded the list of bodies of water subject to federal regulation.
+The Farm Bureau ran a public relations campaign against the rule and called it "dangerous and unlawful."

+The Agriculture and Rural Prosperity Task Force report will also highlight the importance of addressing the opioid crisis, which has disproportionately impacted rural communities, Starling said.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.